Mera-Elzab Meritum: Meritum I

 Based on U880 processor at 2.5 MHz.
-17 KB of RAM (16 KB of DRAM and 1 KB SRAM); 16 KB version was also available.
+17 KB of RAM (16 KB of DRAM and 1 KB SRAM); a 16 KB version was also available.

 BASIC startup screen.
 RADIO SHACK LEVEL II BASIC message replaced to MERA ELZAB-ITM BASIC PC.
 Some versions displayed translated MEMORY SIZE as ROZMIAR PAO.

 14 KB of ROM consisted of 12 KB BASIC.
 It was slightly modified TRS-80 Model I BASIC Level II.
 In additional 2 KB, monitor program was stored.
-Content of ROM was provided by ITM company.
+The content of ROM was provided by ITM company.

-Display circuit was similar to TRS-80, it supported 64×16 or 32×16 monochrome text mode only; low resolution 128×48 graphic mode simulated by semigraphics.
-Character generator resided in separate ROM memory, there was also separate 1 KB of video memory.
-Similar to TRS-80 there were no lower case characters.
+The display circuit was similar to the TRS-80, it supported a 64×16 or 32×16 monochrome text mode only; low resolution 128×48 graphic mode simulated by semigraphics.
+The character generator resided in separate ROM memory, there was also separate 1 KB of video memory.
+Similar to TRS-80 keyboard, there were no lower case characters.
 No Polish-specific characters (ĄĘĆŚÓŃŁŻŹ) on the keyboard and character table.

-Composite video signal available on standard DIN socket.
-Due to the lack of a built-in TV modulator, it was not possible to connect directly to the TV.
+Composite video signal was available on standard DIN socket.
+Due to the lack of a built-in TV modulator, it was not possible to connect directly to a TV.
 An external TV adapter working in channels 1–6 was available.

-The computer was equipped with parallel and serial port not compatible with TRS-80 Expansion Interface.
+The computer was equipped with parallel and serial ports, which were not compatible with the TRS-80 Expansion Interface.

-Parallel port was based on MCY7855 universal I/O chip which was Polish clone of Intel 8255.
+Parallel port was based on the MCY7855 universal I/O chip which was a Polish clone of the Intel 8255.
 It could be used to control industrial processes or other peripherals.
 Although Centronics printer may be connected, there was no software support for that option in ROM.

-Serial port used MCY7851 (clone of Intel 8251); transmission rates from 95 to 9600 baud were possible.
+Serial port used the MCY7851 (clone of Intel 8251); transmission rates from 95 to 9600 baud were possible.

-In addition, hardware counter chip 8253 was available.
+In addition, a hardware counter 8253 chip was available.
 Thanks to this chip the computer could generate sound (1 channel), initially using built-in speaker later using an amplifier in a monitor.

 As mass storage, only cassette recorder can be used.
 Transmission speed was 500 baud.